-These classes combine either Ballet & Tap (Basics) or Ballet, Tap, & Jazz (Combo) into one class.
-Each discipline is broken into 30 minute segments so that the students can become exposed to the different dance forms before selecting which they would like to focus on in the future.
+These classes combine either Ballet & Tap (Basics) or Ballet, Tap, & Jazz (Combo) into one class or back to back class times.
+Each discipline is broken into 30-45 minute segments so that the students can become exposed to the different dance forms before selecting which they would like to focus on in the future.
 These classes keep the students interested and engaged, and since all of their classes will be held during this one time block, they are a popular option for busy parents.

 Traditional Tap training is designed to build coordination, rhythm, and style.
 Students learn the fundamentals of Tap technique.
 As they progress, students will utilize their fundamental technique while learning to execute steps of increased intricacy and speed.

 Jazz is an exciting dance form characterized by intense & high-paced movements to music from both past and present.
 Students will work on improving their flexibility, strength, balance, and style while concentrating on developing proper dance techniques.
 Jazz class will also help students learn progression skills by introducing the use of kicks, turns, jumps, and leaps as part of their regular Jazz dance curriculum.